nwlandry/nwlandry.github.io/_pages/publications.md

 Invited Talk, Colorado chapter of Society of Young Network Scientists, February 2020

 ### Contributed Talks

+*Hypergraph dynamics: assortativity and the expansion eigenvalue*, International Conference on Complex Networks and their Applications, November 2021

 *On limitations of uniplex networks for modeling multiplex diffusion*, Networks 2021, July 2021